juanovt10/football_score_predictor/README.md

 ## Future features

-API connection to avoid static data
+- Use API connection to retrive data from a specific database instead if using static data
-Regression or Manchine learning model for it to be more dynamic Check for head-to-head results
+- When using an API connetion, a regression model can be used in conjuction of multiple statistics to arrive to a more accurate result

 # Data model
 For this project, I employed static data retrieved from [FootyStats](https://footystats.org/).
 The following statistics were utilized to process and calculate the match result: